 Section 1.
 Definition of Time Worked.
-All time for which an employee is compensated at the regular straight time rate of pay, except on-call time and penalty payment(s) (Article 26 - Standby Pay/On-Call Duty and Article 30 - Penalty Pay) but including holiday time off, compensatory time off and other paid leave, shall be counted as time worked.
+All time for which an employee is compensated at the regular straight time rate of pay, except on-call time and penalty payment(s) (Article 50-Work Schedules) but including holiday time off, compensatory time off and other paid leave, shall be counted as time worked.
 Holidays that fall on an employee's scheduled day off shall not count as time worked toward computation of overtime.

 Section 2.
 Overtime Work Definition.
-Overtime for employees working a regular work schedule, as defined in Article 55, Section 1 - Work Schedules, is time worked in excess of either (a) eight (8) hours per day; (b) ten hours per day for employees working a 4-10 schedule; (c) the agreed-upon hours each day for employees working other repeating work schedules; or (d) forty (40) hours per work week.
-Overtime for employees working a flexible work schedule, as defined in Article 55, Section 1, is time in excess of the agreed upon hours each day or time in excess of forty (40) hours per work week.
-Time worked beyond regular schedules by employees scheduled for less than eight (8) hours per day or forty (40) hours per work week is additional straight time worked rather than overtime until the hours worked exceed eight (8) hours per day or forty (40) hours per work week.
+Overtime for employees working a regular work schedule, as defined in Article 50, Section 1 -Work Schedules, is time worked in excess of either (a) eight (8) hours per day; (b) ten hours per day for employees working a 4-10 schedule; (c) the agreed-upon hours each day for employees working other repeating work schedules; or (d) forty (40) hours per work week.
+Overtime for employees working a flexible work schedule, as defined in Article 50, Section 1, is time in excess of the agreed upon hours each day or time in excess of forty (40) hours per work week.
+Time worked beyond regular schedules by employees scheduled for less than eight (8) hours per day or forty (40) hours per work week.
 In a split shift, the time an employee works in a day after twelve (12) hours from the time the employee initially reports for work is overtime.
-For purposes of this Article, time worked includes telephone calls made to an employee or by an employee after his/her work shift for work-related purposes.
+For purposes of this Article, time worked includes telephone calls made to an employee or by an employee after the employee's work shift for work-related purposes.